What is ACW?

 Automation of repetitive tasks that do not require individual agent attention can save lots of time cumulatively.
 These include tasks like creating the call summary, updating the CRM system or managing commitments.
 Automating these tasks will free agents from manual and repetitive actions, drastically cutting down your ACW time.

 This ensures that the customer is connected only to the right agent and avoids having to send information to another colleague during the ACW time.
 Contact Center AI eliminates human error, enhances accuracy and helps design agent-specific coaching programs, all in all streamlining post-call workflows and reducing ACW time.

-After-call work is a huge part of an agent’s workflow.
+Now you know the meaning of ACW and how it is a huge part of an agent’s workflow.
 Keeping track of it is important to save precious time, enhance operational efficiency, and get the maximum performance out of your agents.

-After-call work time has its impact on agent performance, and effective measuring can ensure agents are spending more time on-the-call instead of being wrapped in processes.
+After Call Work time has its impact on agent performance, and effective measuring can ensure agents are spending more time on-the-call instead of being wrapped in processes.
 Gaining deep insight into the post-call process to refine after-call work and reduce the wrap-up time can considerably reduce ACW.